wojciechdominiak/expensive-tracker/README.md

 # Expensive Tracker

-The purpose of the application is to create and store epeisves.
+The purpose of the application is to create and store expensives.

-The user can add the exepnsives, filter by year and see nice chart of expensive per month in the year.
+The user can add the exepnsives, filter that expensives by year and see nice chart of expensive per month in the year.

 ## Live demo